AplaProject/apla-docs-en/introduction/templates2.rst

   * **Vars** - the function generates a set of variables with values from the database table, obtained from this query.
 When specifying this function, the *Limit* parameter automatically becomes equal to 1 and only one record is returned,

-* *Prefix* - * *Prefix* - prefix function is used to generate names for variables, to which the values of the resulting row are saved: variables are of format *#prefix_id#, #prefix_name#*, where the column name follows the underscore sign.
+* *Prefix* - prefix function is used to generate names for variables, to which the values of the resulting row are saved: variables are of format *#prefix_id#, #prefix_name#*, where the column name follows the underscore sign.
+If there are columns containing JSON fields, then the resulting variable will be of the following format **#prefix_columnname_field#**.

 .. code:: js